ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_configuration.md

 Enable: `EKF2_MAG_TYPE := Automatic` and `SYS_HAS_MAG := 1`

-## Magnetometer priorities
+## Magnetometer priorities - FIX for Firmware 1.13.2-3 (Pixhawk 6X/6C)

 When flying with external magnetometer, always set the lowest priority to the internal magnetometer and the maximal priority to the external one.
+Best is to only use the external magnetometer.
 This prevents jumps in heading odometry and avoids potential crashes as default fusion of both magnetometers was observed to be not reliable.

-Priorities setting: `CAL_MAG0_PRIO := Disabled` and `CAL_MAG1_PRIO := Max`
+Publish only the primary magnetometer: `SENS_MAG_MODE=Publish primary magnetometer` Priorities setting: `CAL_MAG0_PRIO := Min` (internal) and `CAL_MAG1_PRIO := Max` (external)